EQI Research Areas

-EQI donations support a diverse array of research efforts with an emphasis on projects that require interdisciplinary collaboration.
-Below is a partial list of research initiatives (mentioned by independent EQI Network programs) that are bolstered by funds from EQI grants.
+EQI supports a diverse array of research efforts at Caltech, the University of California, Santa Barbara, and the University of California, Irvine, with an emphasis on projects that require interdisciplinary collaboration.
+Below is a partial list of research projects that have received funding from EQI grants.
+Further details can be obtained from the EQI school websites at:

 High Fidelity Qubit Operations with Trapped Radium Ions